microsoft/playwright/docs/src/running-tests-java.md

 ## Introduction

 Playwright tests can be run in a variety of ways.
-We recommend hooking it up to your favorite test runner, e.g. [JUnit](./test-runners.md) since it gives you the ability to run tests in parallel, run single test, etc.
+We recommend hooking it up to your favorite test runner, e.g., [JUnit](./test-runners.md), since it gives you the ability to run tests in parallel, run single test, etc.

 You can run a single test, a set of tests or all tests.
 Tests can be run on one browser or multiple browsers.
 By default tests are run in a headless manner meaning no browser window will be opened while running the tests and results will be seen in the terminal.
-If you prefer you can run your tests in headed mode by using the `launch(new BrowserType.LaunchOptions().setHeadless(false))` option.
+If you prefer, you can run your tests in headed mode by using the `launch(new BrowserType.LaunchOptions().setHeadless(false))` option.

-In [JUnit](https://junit.org/junit5/) you can initialize [Playwright] and [Browser] in [@BeforeAll](https://junit.org/junit5/docs/current/api/org.junit.jupiter.api/org/junit/jupiter/api/BeforeAll.html) method and destroy them in [@AfterAll](https://junit.org/junit5/docs/current/api/org.junit.jupiter.api/org/junit/jupiter/api/AfterAll.html).
-In the example below all three test methods use the same
+In [JUnit](https://junit.org/junit5/), you can initialize [Playwright] and [Browser] in [@BeforeAll](https://junit.org/junit5/docs/current/api/org.junit.jupiter.api/org/junit/jupiter/api/BeforeAll.html) method and destroy them in [@AfterAll](https://junit.org/junit5/docs/current/api/org.junit.jupiter.api/org/junit/jupiter/api/AfterAll.html).
+In the example below, all three test methods use the same
 [Browser].
 Each test uses its own [BrowserContext] and [Page].

 ```java